lextm/jekyll-theme-chirpy/_posts/2022-6-11-running-nodejs-web-apps-on-iis-with-httpplatformhandler.md

 ```

 > I didn't add the rewrite rules as the minimal sample project does not require them, but you can add them for your project if needed.

+### Node.js on IIS Express

+I also created the necessary PowerShell scripts to help you enable HttpPlatformHandler on IIS Express if you want to give it a try.
+You can find them on [my GitHub repository](https://github.com/lextm/iisexpress-httpplatformhandler).